kevr/clock0/README.md

 ## Installation

-Once build, the project can be installed to the system by issuing they `install` target:
+Once built, the project can be installed to the system by issuing they `install` target:

     $ ninja -C build-exec install --skip-subprojects